Aging can be a stressful symptom of life. Frankly, it sucks.

 Microneedling is used for a variety of skin conditions.
 These include:

-A popular form of microneedling is called the Vampire Facial.
+A popular form of microneedling is called the PRP Facial.
 This treatment is very similar to microneedling — with a twist.
 Blood is drawn and processed from the person to create Platelet-Rich Plasma (PRP).
 Famous athletes have long used PRP’s to recover from injuries — now skincare professionals are utilizing this technique to rejuvenate damaged skin.

 How often is the treatment?